Table Of Contents

 Best Modern Router 2019 – TP-Link Archer C7 Dual-Band

-The TP-Link Archer C7 is one of the newer WiFi routers in the market that we put in the list in order to see just how far technology has progressed compared to the heavyweights that were released one year and even a couple of years back.
+The TP-Link Archer C7 is one of the newer WiFi routers in the market that we put in the list, and it certainly stacks up well against established heavyweights.

 Coverage is plentiful